csz-academy/csz.academy/content/2022/10/26/the-basics-of-machine-learning-without-math/index.md

 ---
-layout: post
-title:  "The Basics of Machine Learning without Math"
+title: The Basics of Machine Learning without Math
+author: pt
-date:   2022-01-07 19:58:49 +0100
+date: 2022-10-26
+categories:
-categories: machine learning
+- machine learning
+tags:
+- python
 ---

 ## How is a neuronal network structured